Fatal-Pulse/Gunkolle/README.md

 * Dynamic pixel checking to prevent user error
 * Can be set up to pause/resume at a certain time
 * All clicks have randomness to avoid click tracking
-* can run for 24 hours, even skipping the daily login messages!
-[Not]
+* Can run for 24 hours, even skipping the daily login messages!
+(Most cases for me - the game crashes from memory leak well before the 24 mark)

 ## What does not work at current state:
 1. Auto-Factory
-2. New day login
+2. Combat simulation, time checks

 ## How to use: Gunkolle(Expeditions)
 When starting Gunkolle make sure your android emulator is the active window when starting the script. (else you'll get an invald screen reading)

 Dont do anything until you see the 'Ready' in the gui box.

-If you are having probablems trying to get the 'Ready' on the home page, you can changing your nox graphics render settings from 'Compatible' to 'Speed'.

 Click expedition only and leave window open in background.

-If you are not playing with Nox, add/create an entry in the config.ini file in the script directory.
+To use another emulator, add/create an entry in the config.ini file in the script directory.
 Use AU3_Spy Window Spy that is included with your AHK installation to determine the window properties.
 As shown below (Two valid options are show, **PICK ONE**)-

 ```
 [Variables]